17 Top-Rated Tourist Attractions in Cambridge, England

 Among the many notable members of St. John's were dramatist Ben Jonson and poet William Wordsworth, who described his college rooms in his famous Prelude.
-Be sure to visit the exquisite Bridge of Sighs.
+Also visit the college's exquisite chapel, as well as the famous Bridge of Sighs.
 Built in 1831, this enclosed bridge leads over the Cam into New Court and the College Grounds.

 Location: St. John's Street, Cambridge

 One of the most popular museums in Cambridge, the Museum of Cambridge has displays and exhibits focusing on the everyday lives of the local people from the 18th to the 20th centuries.
-In the old White Horse Inn, the museum features an extensive collection of artifacts, including coinage, costumes, medals, toys, and medicine, along with numerous interesting artworks.
+Located in the old White Horse Inn, the museum features an extensive collection of artifacts, including coinage, costumes, medals, toys, and medicine.
+It also contains numerous interesting artworks.